 The legal framework for regulatory reform in Slovakian Pharma.
-Prepared in association with PRK Partners, a leading global law firm, this is an extract from The Pharma Legal Handbook: Slovakia, available to purchase here for USD 99.
+Prepared in association with PRK Partners, a leading global law firm, this is an extract from The Pharma Legal Handbook: Slovakia, available to purchase here for GBP 75.

 1. Are there proposals for reform or significant change to the healthcare system?

 With effect as of 1 January 2018, mandatory e-Health system has been introduced in the Slovak Republic.
 This reform included the introduction of an electronic health book of a patient, the possibility of prescribing and dispensing the medicinal products and medicinal devices via electronic means, and creation of the national e-health platform – National Health Information Centre.
-During the years 2019/2020, there are plans to introduce further functionalities into e-Health (e.g., eLab, patient summary) and improvement of the existing functionalities.
+Further functionalities were introduced to e-Health system (such as applications My Health, eAlert or patient summary) and existing functionalities have been improved during the years 2019/2020, while eLab functionality is still being developed (as of February 2021).

 Clinical Trial Regulation